June 19, 2025

 He gained fame as a villain after his performance in Ziddi, followed by M. Yusuf’s Grihasti (1948), Bari Behan (1949), Prabhat Films’s Apradhi (1949), and Wali Mohammad’s Putli (1949).

 Pran established himself as the most popular and successful villain in Hindi cinema in the 1950s and 1960s.
 He played a variety of negative characters, such as gangsters, smugglers, dacoits, rapists, murderers, traitors, and spies.
-He was known for his distinctive voice, mannerisms, expressions, and costumes.
-He often used different accents and dialects to suit his roles.
+Pran was known for his distinctive voice, mannerisms, expressions, and often used different accents and dialects to suit his roles.
+He also experimented with his looks and tried countless hair styls, wigs and facial hair styls.

 Some of his iconic villainous roles were in films like Sheesh Mahal (1950), Aah (1953), Jashan (1955), which is known for his chemistry with Kuldip Kaur, Munimji (1955), Amar Deep (1958), Adalat (1958), Chori Chori (1956), Jagte Raho (1956), Chhalia (1960), Jis Desh Mein Ganga Behti Hai (1960), and Dil Hi Toh Hai (1963), Shaheed (1965), Johny Mera Naam (1970), Joshila (1973), Warrant (1975), and Des Pardes (1978).

 Pran also proved his versatility as a character actor in the later years of his career.
 He played positive and comic roles with equal ease and flair.
-He portrayed characters such as a loyal friend, a loving father, a benevolent brother, a humorous uncle, and a patriotic citizen.
+Be it a loyal friend, a loving father, a benevolent brother, a humorous uncle, and a patriotic citizen, Pran was always pitch perfect.
 Pran took on the role of Malang Chacha, a seasoned war hero, in Manoj Kumar’s 1967 film Upkar.
 The popular song “Kasme Waade Pyaar Wafaa” by Kalyanji Anandji was picturized on him in the movie.

 Some of his notable character roles were in films like Aansoo Ban Gaye Phool (1969), Purab Aur Paschim (1970), Victoria No. 203 (1972), Be-Imaan (1972), Majboor (1974), Amar Akbar Anthony (1977), Don (1978), Sharaabi (1984), and Duniya (1984).

 Pran received many awards and honours in his career.
 He won the Filmfare Award for Best Supporting Actor three times: for Upkar (1967), Aansoo Ban Gaye Phool (1969), and Be-Imaan (1972).
-Pran refused to accept the award for Be-Imaan, on the grounds that the Filmfare award for Best Music should have gone to Ghulam Haidar for Pakeezah and not Shankar Jaikishan for Be-Imaan.
+Pran refused to accept his Best Supporting Actor award for Be-Imaan.
+He was protesting against the descison of not awarding Pakeezah for Best music.
+He was of view that the Best Music should have gone to Ghulam Haidar for Pakeezah and not Shankar Jaikishan for Be-Imaan.

 The famous songs “Yari Hai Iman Mera” from Zanjeer, “Hum Bolega To Bologe Ke Bolta Hai” from Kasauti (1974), and “Micheal Daru Peeke Dandha Kartha Hai” from Majboor (1974), which were picturized on Pran, are still very popular.